atick-faisal/label-studio/docs/source/guide/project_settings_lse.md

     If the Data Manager is not loading, dropping all Data Manager tabs can help.
 * **Delete Project**

-    Deleting a project permanently removes all tasks, annotations, and project data from Label Studio.
+    Deleting a project permanently removes all tasks, annotations, and project data from Annotation Hub.